Wales | Countryside, Castles & Coastline

 Elevation gain/loss: 2132 ft.
 (With summit, 2660 ft.)

-Ryder-Walker guide(s) will offer a one time transfer to the train station in Abergavenny this morning where you can easily access transportation to your gateway city.
+Ryder-Walker will provide a short 5 minute transfer to Minffordd Train Station this morning where you can easily access transportation to your gateway city.

 Countryside, Castles & Coastline | Wales